bangkoor/Sinta-Statistics-WP-Plugin/README.md

 This plugin is tested works on WordPress 5.9.3

 # Disclaimer
 This plugin is not submitted to WordPress plugin repository.
-By downloading and installing this plugin to your site, you are agreeing that you will do it with your own risk.
+By downloading and installing this plugin to your site, you are agree that you do it with your own risk.

 # Credit
 This plugin use Simple HTML DOM Created by S.C.
 Chen ([Simple HTML DOM](https://simplehtmldom.sourceforge.io/))